tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US150_GetFamilyMemberProfile.md

 # 1. Requirements

+## 1.1.
+Client Notes

 *As a family member, I want to get my profile’s information*

 **Demo1** As a family member, I want to get...

-- Demo1.1.
+- 1.1.
 My family member profile information

 We interpreted this requirement as the function of a user to receive their personal profile information.